Introduction to Rendering in 3ds Max

 Step 24: Go on the User-defined tab and click on ceramic tiles to apply a ceramic look.

-Step 25: To apply changes click in assign material to selection option and show shaded material to viewport option one by one.
-Check to render effect by click on render option on the top right corner.
+Step 25: To apply changes, click in assign material to selection option and show shaded material to viewport option one by one.
+Check to render effect by click on the render option on the top right corner.

-Step 26: Now we will do some other settings for the more effective look.
+Step 26: Now, we will do some other settings for a more effective look.
 We will increase the segments of the teapot for better modeling.

 Step 27: I will set index reflection 2.5 here for better reflection.

-Step 29: Now our object is ready for perfect rendering option.
-We will do some render setting Take render setup option form the top of the workspace and click on it.
+Step 29: Now, our object is ready for the perfect rendering option.
+We will do some render setting.
+Take the render setup option from the top of the workspace and click on it.

 Step 30: A dialog box will open.